jo95hsua/story/README.md

-# story
+A collaborative story by MMP 460.

-there once was tiger named jeff
+A very long time ago, there was a tiger named Jeff.